-The Stanford Human and Planetary Health Initiative advances solutions that improve both health and sustainability.
+The Stanford Center for Human and Planetary Health advances solutions that improve both health and sustainability.

 For too long, we have treated nature as an inexhaustible resource.
 As a result, humanity faces a health crisis of planetary dimensions.
 Unsustainable food systems, global warming, natural disasters, pollution, and biodiversity loss are impacting our lives and the natural systems that we depend on.
 Those least responsible for these crises are hit worst and first.

-Stanford’s Human and Planetary Health Initiative is tackling these threats by seeking solutions that sustain nature and support human health.
+Stanford’s Center for Human and Planetary Health is tackling these threats by seeking solutions that sustain nature and support human health.

 Recent News